agdamsbo/FreesearchR/inst/apps/FreesearchR/www/intro.md

 1. Evaluate data using descriptive analyses methods and inspect cross-correlations

-1. Create simple, clean plots for data overview.
+1. Create and export simple, clean plots for data overview and insights.

 1. Create regression models for even more advanced data analyses